 Dr Kylie Weston-Scheuber practises primarily in commercial law.

-Kylie has a range of commercial law experience, including in the areas of building and construction (particularly Security of Payments), banking and finance, insurance, contractual disputes and corporations.
+Kylie has a range of commercial law experience, including in the areas of building and construction (particularly Security of Payments), consumer law, banking and finance, insurance, contractual disputes and corporations.
 She also advises and appears in administrative law matters, both judicial review and merits review, and in matters involving regulatory compliance.